 Who doesn’t remember the thrill and pleasure of using a brand new Mac?
 When you have a Mac that doesn’t cause frustration due to regular hangs every task seems like a breeze.
 The deterioration of Mac’s performance happens partly due to the failure to perform essential maintenance routines on the part of a user and partly because of malware infiltration.
+There are known cases of students who had to pay for essay to be written by someone else after their Mac had been struck out of service because of the above-mentioned circumstance couple days before the paper’s turn-in deadline.

 Fortunately, the latter problem can be solved with the help of free and commercial antiviruses that function as the first line of defense against harmful software.
 There are plenty of security solutions that differ greatly in their ability to keep a Mac safe.
 In addition, antivirus utilities also vary in speed, functionality, price, license options, and effectiveness among others.
 Those users who want to protect their system from malware, adware and spyware purchase and install antivirus solutions of their choice, thereby reducing the vulnerability of a Mac.